Fix Galaxy S10, S8, S7 & other phones fast-charging problem (your charging slow or fast-charging not working perfectly)

 I hope this procedure should help a lot. but in case it doesn’t work, let’s have another troubleshoot.

 Tips 5; Try to charge in safe mode

-Actually I should have recommended this method as first option, because we can assume it’s can be third party app that cause the issue or software glitching.
+Actually, I should have recommended this method as the first option, because we can assume it’s can be the third party app that cause the issue or software glitching.

 To boot in safe-mode while your device is still power on, press power button and hold it for few second, safe mode option will pop up telling you to reboot your device in safe mode.
 Another option is to hold the power off option for few second and safe-mode message will pop up.

-Once your device reboot in safe-mode you will noticed safe-mode icon in left-bottom or your third party app are not loaded in safe-mode, now plug in your phone again and see maybe it will fast charge.
-If it does, let agree that some third party app cause the issue.
+Once your device reboot in safe-mode you will notice the safe-mode icon in left-bottom or your third party app are not loaded in safe-mode, now plug in your phone again and see maybe it will fast charge.
+If it does, let agree that some third-party app causes the issue.

 Tips 6; Make use of factory reset to enable fast charging

 Pick this option if only the above method doesn’t work for you.
 Also, take precaution before you pick it because I will not be responsible for any data lost on your device.
 Before you take this option, make a full backup of your data in other not to lost any of them.